 Metamorphosis I: Nature Changes

-One of the themes in Janet’s work, Metamorphosis, is inspired by the metamorphosis of insects, and also personal and spiritual transformation.
-It follows from the research and visual work that she did for her SAND(SPOOR] performance at the Arts Lounge during the 2012 National Arts Festival, which focused on tracks and marks left on the landscape by human, animal, insect alike.
+One of the themes in my work – Metamorphosis – is inspired by the metamorphosis of insects, as well as personal and spiritual transformation.
+It follows from the research and visual work that I did for my SAND(SPOOR] performance at the Arts Lounge during the 2012 National Arts Festival, which focused on tracks and marks left on the landscape by human, animal, insect alike.

-While exploring ‘metamorphosis’, Janet realized it fits within a wider theme:
+While exploring ‘metamorphosis’, I realized it fits within a wider theme:

 There is currently 10-14 million species of life on Earth.
 An organism is seen as a biotic, living part of the environment.
 An organism is seen to: